Kripner/neptune-exporter/docs/model.md

 - **organisation/project** → such division does not seem to exist
   - we can just add it to the experiment name
-  - or ask user for an (optional) prefix for each project (as a cli param) and just import runs as they are in the data loading step
+  - or ask user for an (optional) prefix for each project (as a cli param) and import runs as they are in the data loading step

 - **experiment** → experiment
 - **run** → run